chrismatthews939/DataEng-Learning-Journal/1. Data Fundamentals/Topic-2-Introduction-to-Data-Quality.md

   - Completeness, Compatability, Credibility
 - What are the two credibility issues with this dataset and why are they important?
   - Source and Update Frequency.
 Important if you wanted to build anything robust from this

+Kaggle file issues
+- Inconsistent formatting Y/N or Yes/No
+- Employee number is sequential and poor use for a key
 - How many columns does this dataset have?
   - 35

+My own edited file for Apply Task 1 is saved in this folder.

 - What is the licence for this dataset and how would you summarise the usage rights in your own words?
   - Open data contract.
 Open for use with disclaimers